eighty20results/e20r-sequences/README.md

 * Clean up variable names in $_POST for the add operation
 * Return error message/warning to back-end if post_id/delay combination is present in system.
 * Refactor add_post_callback()

+###3.0-beta-6

+* Primarily convert to V3 as part of plugin activation or if the user attempts to load the sequence.
+* Would sometimes get into a load/convert loop Flag conversion attempt as 'forced' if no posts are found with V3 format and the sequence is NOT previously converted.
+* Add padding to opt-in checkbox
+* Could loop indefinitely during conversion of user opt-in settings for certain users.
+* Would sometimes hide the opt-in check-box
+* Don't print settings to debug log.
+* New and empty sequences would incorrectly be flagged as needing conversion.
+* Updated translations (Norwegian & English/US)